Engr-farrukh-khan/email-sms-spam-filtering/README.md

 # Email/SMS Spam Filtering Using Machine Learning

-This project is a machine learning solution for detecting spam in both email and SMS messages.
+This project is a machine-learning solution for detecting spam in both email and SMS messages.
 It uses Natural Language Processing (NLP) techniques to classify messages as either spam or non-spam (ham).
 The project is deployed as a web app using **Streamlit**, allowing users to interact with the model and classify messages in real-time.

 ## Features